-Inpatient respite care is particularly helpful when caring for someone at home becomes too pressurised, or when there is a significant development in your illness.
-It can also be helpful when you make the transition from hospital to your normal place of care.
-We offer a safe, caring environment to relax and recuperate after surgery or treatment.
-Our whole-person approach can help with whatever is troubling you, whether it’s practical, physical, emotional, social or spiritual in nature:
+Inpatient respite care can be helpful when there is a change in your illness, or if there is a crisis at home.
+Our person-centred approach can help with whatever is troubling you, whether it’s practical, physical, emotional, social or spiritual in nature:

 - Practical: We can review your practical needs to make sure you are accessing all the benefits, care and assistance you need at home.
 We can help you get your affairs in order.

-- Physical: Our trained nursing staff can monitor your care routine in a safe, controlled environment, and provide detailed and informed feedback to your GP or consultant.
-Our holistic therapies can also help with pain management, anxiety and depression.
+- Physical: Our experienced nurses can assess your current needs in a safe, non-clinical environment, and provide feedback to your GP or consultant.
+Our holistic therapies can also help with pain management, anxiety, depression and general wellbeing.

 - Emotional & social: If you’ve never been to a hospice before, you’ll be surprised at how welcoming and uplifting it is.
 Whether you prefer peace and quiet – or a chance to talk things through with people who have the time and who really care, we will do all we can to make you feel at home.

-- Spiritual: For many people, a life-threatening illness raises many questions, doubts and fears about life and death.
+- Spiritual: For many people, a life-limiting illness raises many questions, doubts and concerns about life and death.
 Our team have a wealth of experience and are always on hand to listen and help when needed.
-Of course, we are more than happy to arrange for your own religious minister to be a part of your care plan.
+We can arrange for your own minister or spiritual leader to visit.

-- Our service is available to anyone over the age of 18, diagnosed with a life-threatening illness.
+- Our service is available to anyone over the age of 18, diagnosed with a life-limiting illness, with palliative care needs.

 - Referrals can be made by patients, carers, or healthcare professionals.